maleckicoa/Disaster-Response-Project/README.md

     file "classifier.pkl"       - this is the output of the "train_classifier.py" script.
 It is the model saved with trained parameters. file "DisasterResponse.db" - this is the output of the "process_data.py" script.
 It is cleaned data now stored in a data base.

-3- NLP-Disaster.ipynb script contains various models which were used to test perfomance.
+3- NLP-Disaster.ipynb script contains various models whose perfomance was tested

 ## Results
 The End result of the Project is a Web App which takes text messages as input, and outputs the category/categories which are corresponding to the message content.